-Beneficial ownership interests in the Series 2012A Bonds will be available only in book-entry form.
-Beneficial owners of the Series 2012A Bonds ("Beneficial Owners") will not receive physical Bonds certificates representing their interests in the Series 2012A Bonds purchased.
-So long as DTC or its nominee is the registered owner of the Series 2012A Bonds, references in this Official Statement to the Holders of the Series 2012A Bonds shall mean DTC or its nominee and shall not mean the Beneficial Owners.
-Unless and until the book-entry only system has been discontinued, the Series 2012A Bonds will be available only in book-entry form in principal amounts of \$5,000 or any integral multiple thereof.
+Beneficial ownership interests in the Bonds will be available only in book-entry form.
+Beneficial owners of the Bonds ("Beneficial Owners") will not receive a physical bond certificate representing their interests in the Bonds purchased.
+So long as Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC") or its nominee is the registered owner of the Bonds, references in this Official Statement to the owners of the Bonds shall mean DTC or its nominee and shall not mean the Beneficial Owners.
+Unless and until the book-entry-only system has been discontinued, the Bonds will be available only in book-entry-only form in principal amounts of \$5,000 or any integral multiple thereof.